equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 In addition to the arguments listed above, the following computed attributes are exported:

-- `uuid` - Unique identifier of the connection
+- `uuid` - Unique identifier of the connection.
-- `status` - Connection provisioning status on Equinix Fabric side
+- `status` - Connection provisioning status on Equinix Fabric side.
-- `provider_status` - Connection provisioning status on service provider's side
+- `provider_status` - Connection provisioning status on service provider's side.
-- `redundant_uuid` - Unique identifier of the redundant connection, applicable for HA connections
+- `redundant_uuid` - Unique identifier of the redundant connection, applicable for HA connections.
 - `redundancy_type` - Connection redundancy type, applicable for HA connections.
 Valid values: `PRIMARY`, `SECONDARY`.
 - `redundancy_group` - Unique identifier of group containing a primary and secondary connection.
-- `zside_port_uuid` - when not provided as an argument, it is identifier of the z-side port, assigned by the Fabric
+- `zside_port_uuid` - When not provided as an argument, it is identifier of the z-side port, assigned by the Fabric.
-- `zside_vlan_stag` - when not provided as an argument, it is S-Tag/Outer-Tag of the connection on the Z side, assigned by the Fabric
+- `zside_vlan_stag` - When not provided as an argument, it is S-Tag/Outer-Tag of the connection on the Z side, assigned by the Fabric.
+- `actions` - One or more pending actions to complete connection provisioning.
 - `secondary_connection`:
   - `zside_port_uuid`
   - `zside_vlan_stag`